Innovation-through-understanding/itu-utils/docs/invariants.md

 # Invariants, pre- and post-conditions

-`@itu/utils` provides decorators and factory function to enhance arbitrary classes with the handling of preconditions, postconditions and return type checking.
+`@itu/utils` provides decorators and factory function to enhance arbitrary classes with the handling of preconditions, post-conditions and return type checking.

 ```ts
 const ValueSchema = z.object({